aleclarson/dom-to-semantic-markdown/README.md

 ### `convertHtmlToMarkdown(html: string, options?: ConversionOptions): string`

 Converts an HTML string to semantic Markdown.
-In the browser, the `html` argument is ignored, and the current document is used.

 - `html: string`: The HTML string to be converted.
 - `options?: ConversionOptions`: Optional configuration object to customize the conversion process.
 See [ConversionOptions](#ConversionOptions) for available settings.